 The artists discussed in this study work to incite reform within religious Jewish worlds via the art world, which allows them to foster public and political discourses that may inspire change in their religious environments.
-The toenet rabbanit (rabbinical court advocate) Rivkah Lubitch, whose feminist midrash was presented at the exhibition A Tale of a Woman and a Robe (2013), discussed in Chapter 4, offered her own explanation on the significance of religious criticism in the media and art world.
-On the exhibitions’ closing , Lubitch explained that art by feminist Orthodox women in various artistic disciplines is acutely important, as these women are still excluded from involvement in the halakha and their influence within religious communities remains limited.
+The toenet rabbanit (rabbinical court advocate) Rivkah Lubitch, whose feminist midrash (a form of traditional Rabbinic commentary) was presented at the exhibition A Tale of a Woman and a Robe (2013), discussed in Chapter 4, offered her own explanation on the significance of religious criticism in the media and art world.
+On the exhibitions’ closing day, Lubitch explained that art by feminist Orthodox women in various artistic disciplines is acutely important, as these women are still excluded from involvement in the halakha and their influence within religious communities remains limited.
 In 2017, the rabbinical leadership of the OU (Union of Jewish Orthodox Congregations of America) published a policy document regarding the integration of women into community leadership roles.
 The document, which aims to pave the way for all modern-Orthodox US synagogues, allows women to provide social services within their community such as spiritual guidance, but restricts them from becoming leaders of religious life in the synagogue.
 In fact, even when women do engage in halakhic or Torah study, their low symbolic status as religious leaders keeps them from promoting significant change.
 Therefore, claims Lubitch, the worlds of media and art serve as an alternative sphere of activity for change: “If we think a halakhic change should be made […] we need to do more than write halakhic articles […] we will make paintings, and create artwork, and write midrashim […] only this can successfully effect change.”
-In her exhibition catalogue, also described the significance of the art world as an alternative sphere of feminist activity to those of the Orthodox Jewish world—namely, feminist activism in the areas of Torah study, halakhic law, and religious thought, which, though it does exist, still rests in the margins of rabbinical discourse.
+In her exhibition catalogue, Jacobs-Yinon also described the significance of the art world as an alternative sphere of feminist activity to those of the Orthodox Jewish world—namely, feminist activism in the areas of Torah study, halakhic law, and religious thought, which, though it does exist, still rests in the margins of rabbinical discourse.
 The artist noted her ineligibility to serve as a witness or judge in rabbinical courts; in this context, she described the art world as a unique space that allows her to submit her “testimony” and make her voice heard: “The work of art is the only witness I am permitted to bear, from without and not within” [author’s emphasis].
-Molgan and , too, stated that it is the art world which allows them to openly address subjects that are considered taboo in their religious worlds.
+Molgan and Laderman-Ukeles, too, stated that it is the art world which allows them to openly address subjects that are considered taboo in their religious worlds.
 Therefore, feminist Orthodox artists work to cultivate reform specifically through the worlds of art and media, which allow them to generate public and political discourse that can effect change within their religious worlds.